EFL Cup: History

 The trophy was paid for personally by Football League President Joe Richards, who was proud of the competition, and he had his own name engraved on it.
 Richards described the competition's formation as an "interim step" on the way to the league's re-organisation.
 Richards' priority was the reorganisation of the leagues, "perhaps by cutting down the number of clubs in each division, as has already been suggested, and even given more consideration to the system of four up and four down".

 Hardaker felt that the Football League needed to adapt to the times, as the English game was losing prestige.
 He felt that the Football League ought to take the lead in revitalising football in the nation: "It must be obvious to all of you that the time has come to do something, and it is up to the Football League to give the lead.
-I hope the Press will not immediately assume that the League is going to fall out with the F.A. or anybody else... the time has come for our voice to be heard in every problem which affects the professional game."
+I hope the Press will not immediately assume that the League is going to fall out with the F.A. or anybody else... the time have come for our voice to be heard in every problem which affects the professional game."

 The League Cup competition was established at a time when match-day attendances were dwindling.
 The league had lost a million spectators compared to the previous season.
 It was established at a time when tensions between the Football League and The Football Association were high.
-The biggest disagreement was about how revenue was shared between the clubs.
+The biggest disagreement was about how revenue was shared among the clubs.

 During the late 1950s, the majority of senior English clubs equipped their grounds with floodlights.
 This opened up the opportunity to exploit weekday evenings throughout the winter.
 The League Cup was introduced in the 1960–61 season specifically as a mid-week floodlit tournament to replace the Southern Professional Floodlit Cup.

 Rather than the traditional medal, each member of the League Cup-winning team used to receive a tankard.
 Today, winning players receive medals.

 The League Cup was criticised by the better-endowed clubs.
 The Times correspondent at the time felt that the League Cup was a step in the wrong direction; the European Cup had been formed five years prior to the League Cup and the correspondent felt the League Cup's introduction was adding to existing problems.
 The Times published on 30 May 1960: "Where a drastic reduction is required in an attempt to raise quality, no doubt quantity and a further spread of mediocrity will be the dose.
 Where men like Count Bernabeu with his wider horizons, think in terms of a European League for the future in which a lead could surely now be given jointly by our leaders, the Football League propose next season to implement their useless Football League Cup to be played in midweek.
 It gets the players, the clubs and the public nowhere."